Indiana’s gamble pays off in OT upset over No. 8 Penn State

-Indiana beat the Nittany Lions for the second time in 24 matchups, and beat a Top 10 foe for the first time since a 31-10 victory at Ohio State on Oct.
-10, 1987.

-And it took every trick in the book to get it done.
+They beat their highest-rated opponent since upsetting No. 6 Michigan State in 1967, which capped a three-game streak in which they also beat No. 10 Arizona and No. 7 Wisconsin and won for only the second time in 24 tries against the Nittany Lions.

+They did it on a day Penix wasn’t at his best.
+He finished 19 of 36 with 170 yards, one touchdown and three sacks.
+But his magical feet worked wonders when the Hoosiers needed him most.

-“All I’d seen was an opportunity, an opportunity to go out and show the world what the Indiana Hoosiers are all about,” Penix said.
-“They were playing man, so we’ve got to score to win the game and I wasn’t going to let my team down, so I went out and gave it my all.”
+“All I’d seen was an opportunity, an opportunity to go out and show the world what the Indiana Hoosiers are all all about,” Penix said, referring to the final play of the game.
+“They were playing man (coverage), and we’ve got to score to win the game so I wasn’t going to let my team down.
+I went out and gave it my all.”

-After Indiana failed to gain a first down after Sean Clifford threw a go-ahead 60-yard touchdown pass to Jahan Dotson with 2:30 left, coach Tom Allen instructed his defense to let Penn State score.

-Devyn Ford obliged with a 14-yard run with 1:42 to go.
-Penix then took the Hoosiers down the field, scored on a 1-yard TD run with 22 seconds to go, added the 2-point conversion and eventually wound up in overtime after Jordan Stout’s 57-yard field goal came up short with 3 seconds left in regulation.
+It took a lengthy replay review to confirm the initial call and when the official made the announcement Penix knew was coming, the wild celebration began inside the mostly empty stadium.

+Allen needed to pull out every trick in the book, too, especially after Sean Clifford hooked up with Jahan Dotson on a 60-yard TD pass to give Penn State its first lead of the second half, 21-20 with 2:30 left in regulation.

 THE TAKEAWAY

-Penn State: The mistakes were overwhelming.
-The Nittany Lions had three red-zone possessions that produced no points, two interceptions, two missed field goals, one lost fumble, a a muffed punt and a fumbled kickoff return in addition to Ford’s late scoring play and the late defensive breakdowns.
-Coach James Franklin needs to get things cleaned up fast.
+Penn State: The mistakes proved costly.
+Franklin will be on major clean-up duty this week after seeing three red-zone possessions end without points, three missed field goals, two interceptions, one lost fumble, a muffed punt and a fumbled kickoff return in addition to Ford’s late TD run and the late defensive breakdowns.

-Indiana: Coach Tom Allen’s team took a huge step Saturday.
-He knew they needed to start beating ranked teams and this one certainly went a long way.
-He took the gamble and it paid off.
-The defense played well but the offense was out of sync until the final minutes.
-Indiana gained just 211 yards and had the ball for 19:35.
+Indiana: This victory is a huge step for the program.
+Allen know the Hoosiers need to start beating ranked teams more consistently, and this one came on a day the defense played reasonably well and the offense managed only 221 yards 19:35 of possession time.

 POLL IMPLICATIONS

 Penn State will slip in the Top 25, perhaps precipitously.
-Though the defense was suffocating until late and should keep the Nittany Lions close all season, the offense and special teams played nowhere close to a championship level.
-Expect the Hoosiers to reappear in the Top 25 next week.
+The defense played well but broke down late while the offense and special teams weren’t anywhere near championship caliber.

+“It’s turnovers and penalties,” Franklin said.
+“I would hope you guys would agree over last six years, that’s very uncharacteristic for us.”

 SCARY SCENE

 Less than two minutes into the fourth quarter, Penn State thought it had another turnover when receiver Miles Marshall fumbled at the end of a 17-yard completion.
 Instead as Marshall lay motionless on the field, linebacker Jesse Luketa was ejected for targeting.
-The penalty moved the ball to the Penn State 27 and set up Campbell for his second field goal.

-The wobbly Marshall eventually got up and was helped to the locker room by two trainers.
+The wobbly Marshall eventually got up and was helped to the locker room.

 UP NEXT